raemennj/daily/README.md

 This repository is not an official release of the above-named book.
 Any errors, interpretations, or personal commentary are the responsibility of the repository owner and not of the original authors or publisher.

-If you'd like a different attribution wording or additional details (for example, a link to another publisher page or a preferred copyright notice), tell me and I will update the README accordingly.